 The use of proceeds disclosure in a prospectus informs our consideration of whether the proceeds of the offering will be sufficient to accomplish the stated purpose of the offering.
-We will assess whether the use of proceeds disclosure complies with all of the applicable requirements in Item 6 of Form 41-101F1 Information Required in a Prospectus (Form 41-101F1) or Item 4 of Form 44-101F1 Short Form Prospectus (Form 44-101F1).
+We will assess whether the use of proceeds disclosure complies with all of the applicable requirements in item 6 of Form 41-101F1 or item 4 of Form 44-101F1.